 Embark the ‘Ushuaia’ in the afternoon and meet your expedition and lecture staff.
 After you have settled into your cabin, sail along the famous Beagle Channel and the scenic Mackinlay Pass.

 Named after the renowned explorer, Sir Frances Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.
-As you sail across the passage, lecturers will be out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses, which follow in your wake.
+As you sail across the passage, lecturers are out with you on deck to help in the identification of an amazing variety of seabirds, including many albatrosses, which follow in your wake.
 The Ushuaia’s open bridge policy allows you to join the officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
-A full program of lectures will be offered as well.
+A full program of lectures is offered as well.

 The first sightings of icebergs and snow-capped mountains indicate that you have reached the South Shetland Islands, a group of twenty islands and islets first sighted in February 1819 by Capt.
 William Smith of the brig Williams.
-With favorable conditions in the Drake Passage your lecturers and naturalists will accompany you ashore as you experience your first encounter with the penguins and seals on Day 3.
+With favorable conditions in the Drake Passage your lecturers and naturalists accompany you ashore as you experience your first encounter with the penguins and seals on Day 3.

 The South Shetland Islands are a haven for wildlife.
 Vast penguin rookeries and beaches ruled by Antarctic fur seals and southern elephant seals make every day spent in this amazing island group unforgettable.
 Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing.
 King George Island, the largest of the South Shetland Islands, features colonies of nesting Adélie and chinstrap penguins, kelp gulls, blue-eyed cormorants, Antarctic terns, and southern giant petrels and is home to scientific bases of many different countries.
 Macaroni, chinstrap and gentoo penguins as well as elephant seals await you at Livingston Island.

-The Antarctic Peninsula’s remarkable history will provide you with a type of excitement often only associated with the early explorers.
-You will have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
+The Antarctic Peninsula’s remarkable history provides you with a type of excitement often only associated with the early explorers.
+You have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways, and an incredible wide variety of wildlife.
 Apart from penguins and seabirds you are very likely to see Weddell, crabeater and leopard seals as well as minke, killer (orca) and humpback whales at close range.

 Hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel - the latter are narrow passages between towering rock faces and spectacular glaciers.
 Plan to make at least two landings per day.
 Possible landing sites may include: